 A valid excuse, sometimes with documentation, is needed to support the request.
-These include but are not limited to medical reasons, work conflicts, childcare conflicts, authorized University activities, personal travel, or established religious holidays.
-Students must contact the instructor before or shortly after the deadline via email or in-person.
+These include but are not limited to medical reasons, work conflicts, child care conflicts, authorized University activities, personal travel, or established religious holidays.
+Students must contact the instructor before the deadline via email or in-person.

-Make-up Exams:
+Make-up Essays:

-There are no make-up exams offered for this course.
+There are no make-up essays are offered for this course.